Applying to Bachelor's and Master's degree programmes

 Application process in a nutshell:

-- Participate in the entrance exams (March-April) or/ and send your SAT Test Results (by 13th April 2018)
+4) Participate in the entrance exams (in March - April) and/or submit SAT results when applicable (by 13th April 2018)

-The degree programme descriptions will be available in Studyinfo.fi in November via the degree programme links in the table above.
+The degree programme descriptions are available in Studyinfo.fi via the degree programme links in the table above.

-The application period starts 9th January 2018.
 Fill in the application form at www.studyinfo.fi.
 Logging in to the My Studyinfo service is not required for filling in the application form.
-In your application form you can choose a maximum of 6 options.
+In your application form you can choose a maximum of 6 degree programmes to apply for from Universities and Universities of Applied Sciences in Finland.
 Carefully consider your order of preferences in your application form.
 You will be given admission to the highest preference where your admission points are sufficient.
 Choose your most preferred degree programme as your first option, and then choose your second to sixth options when applicable.
 The order of preference in the application is binding and cannot be changed after the application period closes 24th January 2018 at 15:00.
 There is no fee required for filling in the application form in 2018.
 Please note each applicant can have a maximum of one application form per application round.
-If an applicant has submitted more than one application form, the latest application form is left active and the older application forms will be deleted.
+If an applicant has submitted more than one application form, the newest application form is left active and the older application forms will be deleted.

 Once you have submitted your application form online, you will receive an automatic confirmation e-mail with your personal application number, the degree programmes you have applied for and requests for any required certificates.
 Please write your application number down on to all documents sent to the admissions services to enable smoother service.
 It is highly recommended you also take a print out of your application form for reference.
 All required certificate attachments have to be at the UAS Admission Services by 7th February 2018 at 15:00 Finnish time.
 Read more about required certificates.